The drop policies for the academic year will be updated at a later time.

 Due to the scheduling of our courses and programming, which require students to attend in Pacific Standard Time (PST), we do not recommend this program for those who plan on doing international travels during the program.

-The Summer Bridge Program schedule is very full and requires students to dedicate themselves to managing their time for program events, meetings, and potentially 2 courses.
+The Summer Bridge Program schedule is very full and requires students to dedicate themselves to managing their time for program events, meetings, and 1 course.
 Students take away from the program as much as they put into it.

 We do understand that students may have commitments for other components of their life, however the course(s) you will be taking during the program will impact your academic performance at UC San Diego.